 The determination of failing grades is based on five-week and ten-week marking periods throughout the year NOT final grades.
 At the end of the school year, a student could be on probation or ineligible based on 4th quarter grades.
-If the student is deemed ineligible at that time, he/she will begin the next school year with that status (which prohibits participation in fall sports and extracurricular activities that may begin in the summer).
-This status can only be changed if the student successfully completes summer school.
-(Passing the courses with a passing final grade does not make the student eligible; the student must complete summer school to be eligible to participate in fall sports or activities).
+A student may regain eligibility for the start of the new school year by completing and passing failed courses offered in summer school.
+Students who do not complete and pass summer school courses will be placed on probation for the start of the new school year.